constructicon/presentations/open-code-open-data.md

 class: center, middle, gray-background

-# The importance of open code and open data

-## The case of the Russian Constructicon
+# The importance of open code and open data: The case of the Russian Constructicon

 ## Radovan Bast ([fosstodon.org/@radovan](https://fosstodon.org/@radovan))